 Cornelis lived his life looking up; seeing all the nuance of our natural Earth and sky, he deftly captured through his camera lens all glimpses of this vast, ever-changing world.
 He was inspired by the spectacle and mystery of our universe.
 His infectious enthusiasm for science, space and technology, as well as his friendly love of children, friends, country, and family are his legacy.
 He will be fondly remembered, admired, and greatly missed.
 It is fitting that, aboard this satellite, his remains will orbit Earth, via the Celestial yonder in which he found such excitement, solace and peace.

-Cornelis Johannes Simons is survived by his wife, Kandra Kargo Simons, who resides in California, and he predeceased his mother, Cornelia A. Simons Matthijssen; four siblings, Jan Simons (Nan), Paul Simons (Tinneka), Nicolaas Simons (Martha), Josephina Hoebe; and his grown children, Nicolaas (Niels) Simons (Nina), Wilhelmina (Wendy) Simons d‘Aulnis de Bourouill, (Louis, son-in- law), Joost C. Simons; and two grandchildren, Dane, and Julianna d’Aulnis de Bourouill, all living in northern Holland (The Netherlands).
+Cornelis Johannes Simons is survived by his wife, Kandra Kargo Simons, who resides in California, and he predeceased his mother, Cornelia A. Simons Matthijssen; four siblings, Jan Simons (Nan), Paul Simons (Tinneka), Nicolaas Simons (Martha), Josephina Hoebe; and his grown children, Nicolaas (Niels) Simons (Nina) and their daughter, Eva Simons, Wilhelmina (Wendy) Simons-d'Aulnuis de Bournouill, (son-in-law, Louis), and their children, Dane and Julianna, and Joost C. Simons - all living in northern Holland (The Netherlands).